BCDA-APS/bluesky_training/docs/source/instrument/install_new_instrument.rst

    INFO:__main__:Installing to '/home/user/bluesky'
    INFO:__main__:Initialized Git repository in '/home/user/bluesky'
    </pre>

 The installer program takes care of initializing a local git repository in the ``bluesky`` folder.
-Further instructions are provided :ref:`below <start_vc>` to create a remote reposititory.
+Further instructions are provided :ref:`below
+<instrument.start_vc>` to create a remote reposititory.

 Activate the bluesky conda environment
 --------------------------------------

+..
+TODO: instead of dropdown, make a paragraph that references the extra help page If you need to install a bluesky conda environment, see these instruction...
+   See these instructions (link) if you need to create a bluesky conda environment.
+   MAKE SURE THE TITLE names match.
+Use :ref: anchors.

 .. raw:: html